-For my Ph.D. thesis I am creating a programming language for automatically enforcing information flow policies for privacy.
+For my Ph.D. thesis I am creating a programming language for automatically enforcing information flow policies for security.
 I have designed a language, Jeeves, that allows the programmer to implement rules for the flow of values separately from the rest of the functionality.
-The Jeeves runtime is responsible for producing outputs that adhere to the policies for protecting both reads (confidentiality) and writes (integrity).
 I have been developing the semantics, theoretical guarantees, and implementation.
 I plan to demonstrate the feasibility of this approach in web frameworks.

 To get an idea of where I am coming from, you may be interested in the MIT programming languages page.

 If you are wondering whether you should learn Scala, you should read my blog post on why the answer is probably yes.

 - The Jeeves programming language for automatically enforcing security policies.
 I began working on this concept for my masters thesis ("Specification-Enhanced Executions") and I am still working on it.

 - The Verve operating system, the first operating system to be verified automatically and end-to-end for type safety.
 I worked on this during my internship at Microsoft with Chris Hawblitzel summer 2009.

 - Faceted Execution of Policy-Agnostic Programs, Thomas H. Austin, Jean Yang, Cormac Flanagan, and Armando Solar-Lezama.
 PLAS 2013.
 [Paper: pdf | BibTex]